competentpunk/seo-refactoring-code/README.md

 This page allows the user to navigated between three topics using the top right navigation buttons.

-AS A user visiting this page
+AS A marketing agency
-I WANT to click on different topics relating to seo
-SO THAT I can read more about them
+I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

 ![Website home page screenshot](assets/images/Screenshot-1.png)